cnf-sites/cnf-blog-congo/content/blog/java/java-download-install-jdk-8-windows/index.md

 In the Windows search box type `env`.

-Click on the `Edit environment variables for your account shortcut`.
+Click on the `Edit environment variables for your account` shortcut.

 ![windows edit environment variables for your account](windows-edit-environment-variables-for-your-account.png)